 But I do have one thing, my house.
 Over the years the neighborhood has grown and I’ve built up a significant amount of equity.
 A friend of mine told me about reverse mortgages, and although I was initially skeptical I decided to go with it.

 I’m not looking for sympathy or claiming to have had the hardest life.
 Surely there are people out there who have had it a lot harder than me.
 But after all the toil I feel I deserve to finally relax and be able to enjoy my retirement and the rest of my life.

 With a reverse mortgage I no longer have to make mortgage payments.
 I chose to have my loan disbursed monthly.
 I use the money to spend time with May and her family, and I’ve also decided to do some travelling and finally fly out of that airport I worked at all those years!

 The selling point for me was that the loan can never exceed the market value of my house.
 So even in the worst case scenario May and her family won’t be on the hook after I’m gone.
 All I have to do is retain the house as my residence and continue all my obligations (maintenance, taxes, insurance, etc.)

 I’m happy I made this decision.
 After a lifetime of work, it’s finally my time.

-If you are 62 or older and you own a house, you owe it to yourself to get a free information kit from the American Advisors Group.
+If you are 62 or older and you own a house, you owe it to yourself to get free information kits from the American Advisors Group or All Reverse Mortgage.
 They are the industry leader and have been ranked number 1 in reverse mortgages for 2016.
 (Full disclosure, we partner with American Advisors Group and recieve a small referral fee if you give them your business.)